noreplydev/noreplydev.sh/posts/cross-site-scripting-beginners-introduction.md

 author: c. sánchez
 ---

+# Introduction

-When we talk about web security, there are many different types of attacks that can be exploted.
-One of the most common is the Cross Site Scripting (XSS).
+When we talk about web security, there are many different types of vulnerabilities that we can exploit as attackers.
+One of the most common ones is Cross Site Scripting (XSS).

 comming soon...